 Everything in the hiring process should have an emphasis on your company goals.
-Before you use your recruiting software to wade through applications or promote your open positions, you need to truly understand your company's strategic objectives.
-Understanding goals makes it easier for you to see how your new hire will contribute value and allow you to tailor your recruiting plan accordingly.
+Before you use your recruiting software for wading through applications or promoting your open positions, you need to truly understand your company's strategic objectives.
+Understanding goals make it easier for you to see how your new hire will contribute value and allow you to tailor your recruiting plan accordingly.

 By using goals to create keywords that can be used by your recruiting software to filter candidates, you can start to curate talent pools based on what candidates will be expected to accomplish.
 Approaching the process from a goal-based perspective ensures new hires are aligned with your company's large-scale plans before they ever set foot in the office.

 Once you understand how the new hire should contribute to their role, it’s time to write specific, targeted job descriptions that you can leverage within your software.

 Good job descriptions can help candidates better self-select what jobs they apply for because you've provided highly specific information.
 They'll also help you create a more efficient onboarding process once you've made a great hire since the employee already has a good idea of their place in the company hierarchy and the workflow toward goals.